ammara-1/Business-Website/README.md

 ## 📌 Project Overview

 This is a modern Wix website project created as part of my portfolio to demonstrate clean UI, mobile responsiveness, and user-centric navigation.
-Though this version is not published on a business domain, it reflects my design process, structure planning, and implementation skills on the Wix platform.
+It reflects my design process, structure planning, and implementation skills on the Wix platform.

 ---